sushil-rgb/AmazonMe/README.md

 If you have any issues or suggestions for improvements, please feel free to open an issue on the repository or submit a pull request.

 ## License
 This project is licensed under GPL-3.0 license.
-This scraper is provided as-is and for eductaional purposes only.
+This scraper is provided as-is and for educational purposes only.
 The author is not repsonsible for any damages or legal issues that may result from its user.
 Use it at your own risk.
 Thank you for using the AmazonMe!